Urea: Medical use

 Urea-containing creams are used as topical dermatological products to promote rehydration of the skin.
 Urea 40% is indicated for psoriasis, xerosis, onychomycosis, ichthyosis, eczema, keratosis, keratoderma, corns, and calluses.
 If covered by an occlusive dressing, 40% urea preparations may also be used for nonsurgical debridement of nails.
 Urea 40% "dissolves the intercellular matrix" of the nail plate.
 Only diseased or dystrophic nails are removed, as there is no effect on healthy portions of the nail.
-This drug (as carbamide peroxide) is also used as an earwax removal aid.

-Urea has also been studied as a diuretic.
+Urea has been studied as a diuretic.
 It was first used by Dr. W. Friedrich in 1892.
 In a 2010 study of ICU patients, urea was used to treat euvolemic hyponatremia and was found safe, inexpensive, and simple.

 Like saline, urea has been injected into the uterus to induce abortion, although this method is no longer in widespread use.

 The blood urea nitrogen (BUN) test is a measure of the amount of nitrogen in the blood that comes from urea.
 It is used as a marker of renal function, though it is inferior to other markers such as creatinine because blood urea levels are influenced by other factors such as diet, dehydration, and liver function.

 Urea has also been studied as an excipient in drug-coated balloon (DCB) coating formulations to enhance local drug delivery to stenotic blood vessels.
-Urea, when used as an excipient in small doses (~3 μg/mm^{2}) to coat DCB surface was found to form crystals that increase drug transfer without adverse toxic effects on vascular endothelial cells.
+Urea, when used as an excipient in small doses (3 μg/mm2) to coat DCB surface was found to form crystals that increase drug transfer without adverse toxic effects on vascular endothelial cells.

 Urea labeled with carbon-14 or carbon-13 is used in the urea breath test, which is used to detect the presence of the bacterium Helicobacter pylori (H. pylori) in the stomach and duodenum of humans, associated with peptic ulcers.
 The test detects the characteristic enzyme urease, produced by H. pylori, by a reaction that produces ammonia from urea.
 This increases the pH (reduces the acidity) of the stomach environment around the bacteria.
 Similar bacteria species to H. pylori can be identified by the same test in animals such as apes, dogs, and cats (including big cats).